linwanggm/postxc/README.md

-pgxc
+pg-xc
 ====

-the repository for pgxc
+the repository for pg-xc